 Accusation 2: “I didn’t respond to Anne’s survey but Matt de la Pena is someone to steer clear of.”

 Accusation 3: “Matt de la Peña.
 You are powerful and respected in this industry, you should be ashamed of the way you speak to and treat female students.
 Your business is how we write, not how we look.
-Among several inappropriate comments, you minimized me down to my appearance in a moment of my education that I worked hard for, that should have been one of my proudest.
+Among several inappropriate comments, you minimized me down to my appearance in a moment of my education that I worked hard for, which should have been one of my proudest.
 You made me feel small and objectified.
 I resent it.
 I am not shocked to see that I am not the only student you abused your power over.”

 Matt de la Pena, hasn’t had time to offer an apology in between all of his speaking engagements, but he somehow found time to change his bio.
 He no longer considers himself a “love doctor.”